Welcome to the Ritual Coffee shop.

 Processing: fully washed

-We visited the La Mai coffee project in January 2012 (you can read more about that here) and we were really impressed with everything about it!
-Good climate, good soil, good altitude, good infrastructure, and great people behind it.
-We were very pleased to continue our support of the La Mai project along with our partners Bright Hope World (NZ) and ITDP on the ground in Thailand.
+It's an impressive program - good climate, good soil, good altitude, good infrastructure, and great people behind it.
+We were very pleased to continue our support of the La Mai project along with our partners Bright Hope World (NZ) and ITDP on the ground in Thailand for the 3rd year.

 Get a bag of our finest beans every month including free delivery.